Kelechi-Okorie/alx-low_level_programming/0x00-hello_world/README.md

 File 3-name - compiles a C file and creates an executable named cisfun File 4-puts.c - A C program thats prints a string
 File 5-printf.c - Prints a string
+File 6-size - prints the size of various types